dogoncouch/gentoo-laptop/README.md

 ## Post-Gnome

+### Config Files
+If you want to use our setup, you can copy all of the files in `files/final-phase` to your filesystem.
+There are a few steps:

+1. Create a backup of your `world` set:

+    cp /var/lib/portage/world ~/world.bak

+Do the same for your genkernel.conf, if you have made any changes to it.
+Look at all of the files in `files/final-phase/`, and back up any other files you have changed.

+2. Copy everything:

+    cp -r files/final-phase/* /

+3. Add anything from your old `world` set.
+Use `diff` to see the difference:

+    diff ~/world.bak /var/lib/portage/world

+The lines that start with a `<` were in your original world set, and need to be added (without the `<` or the space after it) to the new world set.

+Merge in any other changes you backed up earlier.

 ### Networking
-Should just work via gnome settings once NetworkManager is enabled.
+Networking should just work via gnome settings once NetworkManager is enabled.
 Our `/etc/NetworkManager/conf.d/20-clone.conf` will enable stable mac address cloning (one different address for each network), and keep the vendor ID portion of the mac.
 NetworkManager has some great features.

 ```
 systemctl enable --now NetworkManager
 ```

+### @world
+If you are using our `USE` settings and/or world config, you should update the world set as soon as you have a network connection:

+    emerge --ask --newuse --deep @world

+This will probably take a while.

 ### Bluetooth:
 Use the [Gentoo Wiki article](https://wiki.gentoo.org/wiki/Bluetooth) to get bluetooth working.
 Our kernel contains a lot of bluetooth hardware modules, so the kernel configuration should be ok.